Fourth person from quarantined ship dies as Japan plans new measures

 "We are talking about the situation now," Kato said when asked about the Games.

-The Tokyo Olympics "is taking place in July, so we are not talking about that situation... we are talking about the government's position now."
+The Olympics "is taking place in July, so we are not talking about that situation... we are talking about the government's position now".